Customs fees

 Instead, you can state clearly on your website that customers are responsible for paying all customs fees and duties.
 Then you can factor these costs into the customer’s online shopping cart.
 If you do not take these steps, the customs costs will affect your revenue, affecting your bottom line.

-What Are DDU and DDP?
+What are DDU and DDP?

 When shipping internationally, DDU and DDP are two terms that might be applicable to your business.
 DDU stands for Delivered Duty Unpaid.
 It implies that the customer is responsible for paying all customs fees to get the shipment.
 DDP, on the other hand, stands for Delivered Duty Paid.
 DDP means the merchant is responsible for handling the costs of the delivery, including customs duty and any other charges.